 Today you can find authentic Greek pastries at the Pan Hellenic Pastry Shop and Artopolis on Halsted Street, and experience taverna atmosphere and Greek cooking at Pegasus, Roditys, Parthenon and Santorini restaurants, also on Halsted Street.

 Greeks in Chicago have come a long way since those first days.
 Today

 there are many organisation representing Hellenic culture and interests.

 One of these is the Hellenic Professional Society of Illinois.

-At a function at the Victoria Rosemont, young professional Greeks attended (above).
+At a recent function, young professional Greeks attended (above).
 Today there are over 450,000 people of Greek ancestry living in Illinois.

 Greeks in New York are represented by Omonoia, the Cretan

 Association of New York, which was formed in 1918, after the suggestion

 and leadership of Mr. Stamati Kalamaridi since 1901.
 At that stage in

 history, Crete was not yet a part of Greece, and back home Venizelos was